Men’s Polo Shirt Outfit Inspiration: 20 Modern Looks For 2023

 A smart casual classic, here's how to ace this sportswear icon.

 The polo shirt has long been a men’s fashion staple.
 Like many classic items of clothing, it was born out of necessity and function but over the decades became an essential part of the everyday wardrobe.
-Smarter than a T-shirt yet more relaxed than a shirt, the polo is the ideal in-between garment – making it to dress up or down.
+Smarter than a T-shirt yet more relaxed than a shirt, the polo is the ideal in-between garment – allowing it to be dressed up or down to suit the occasion.

 Polo shirts take their name from the horseback ball game, but actually started life in the world of tennis.
 Rene Lacoste found it easier to play in lightweight, short-sleeved tops rather than the long-sleeved shirts and ties that were the norm at the time.
 He wore them during his career, and then sold them in retirement, profiting off the design’s comfort and laid-back appeal.